postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ## Writing test scripts

-Your test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
-In the __Tests__ tab for a request, you can enter your JavaScript manually or use the __Snippets__ you'll see to the right of the code editor.
+Test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
+In the __Tests__ tab for a request, enter your JavaScript manually or use the __Snippets__ you'll see to the right of the code editor.

 Tests will execute after the response is received.
 When you select __Send__, Postman will run your test script when the response data returns from the API.

 > If you need to execute code before a request runs, use [Pre-request Scripts](/docs/writing-scripts/pre-request-scripts/) instead.
 See [Intro to scripts](/docs/writing-scripts/intro-to-scripts/) for more on the how your scripts execute when your requests run.

+### Validating responses

 To validate the data returned by a request, you can use the `pm.response` object in a test.
-You can define tests using the `pm.test` function, providing a name and function that returns a boolean (`true` or `false`) value indicating if the test passed or failed.
-You can use [ChaiJS BDD](https://www.chaijs.com/api/bdd/) syntax and `pm.expect` in your assertions to test the response detail.
+Define tests using the `pm.test` function, providing a name and function that returns a boolean (`true` or `false`) value indicating if the test passed or failed.
+Use [ChaiJS BDD](https://www.chaijs.com/api/bdd/) syntax and `pm.expect` in your assertions to test the response detail.

 The first parameter for the `.test` function is a text string that will appear in the test result output.
 You can use this to identify your tests, and communicate the purpose of a test to anyone viewing the results.